Spectrum Analysis

 toggles between "ENERGY" and "CHANNEL NUMBER"

-scale (see Options menu).
+scale in the display (see also Options menu).

 back